inferno16/SlimPlayer/readme.md

 -----

 * A CSS style is not included but I'll probably do it in a later commit
-* There are a lot of bugs and missing features, like volume control and media hotswapping, but I'm in a hurry and at this point the essentials are enough.
+* There are a lot of bugs and missing features, but I'm in a hurry and at this point the essentials are enough.